 In the array notation, the first element of the array is the initial value of the control, and the remaining elements are the control's validators.
 In this case both controls are made mandatory via the

 Validators.required built-in validator.

-Advantages and disadvantages of Model Driven Forms
+Advantages of Reactive Forms vs Template Driven Forms

-In this case we are converting the first name to uppercase using
+In this case, we are converting the first name to uppercase using

 map and taking only the valid form values using

 filter.
-This creates a new stream of valid-only values to which we subscribe, by providing a callback that defines how the UI should react to a new valid value.
+This creates a new stream of valid-only values to which we can subscribe, by providing a callback that defines how the UI should react to a new valid value.